mqq-marek/ProjectEuler-254/README.md

 sum_sg(500000) has length 12 last digits are 412749963545 computed in 43.34 seconds

-Expected result need to have value mod m, then  we introduce modulo arithmetic which prevent us to use huge numbers.
+Expected result need to have value mod m, then  we introduce modulo arithmetic which prevent us to use to have huge numbers in our computations.

 ```python
 def sum_sg_mod(n, m):